Civil Partnership Dissolution

 Mediation has many benefits for civil partnership disputes.
 Primarily it can help prevent an expensive court battle over a financial settlement post-dissolution.
 Secondly, it can remove much of the emotional stress involved in pushing a dissolution through court – where there is a significant higher level of conflict and formality.
 Mediation often allows couples to find solutions that suit them both and they leave feeling satisfied rather than hurt and aggrieved by a court process.

-We have a specially trained collaborative lawyer.
+We have both a specially trained collaborative lawyer, and a jointly qualified family lawyer/mediator.

 Civil Partnerships and financial settlements